ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         "scenario_parameters_filename": "path_to_file"
     }

-For example, the JSON parameters file
+For example, the following portion of a JSON parameters file

 .. code-block:: json